ponylang/ponylang-website/content/sponsors/index.md

 [Cloudsmith](https://cloudsmith.io/) is providing free hosting for our nightly builds.
 That's incredibly awesome and they are great folks.

-### JFrog

-[JFrog](https://www.jfrog.com/) hosts our release artifacts on [Bintray](https://bintray.com/).
-They are some of the nicest people we've ever dealt with.
-We initially set up our bintray in a way that was using way too much space.
-They worked with us to solve the problem **AND** set us up with a free [Artifactory](https://www.jfrog.com/artifactory/) account as well.

 ### Netlify

 [Netlify](https://www.netlify.com/) hosts our website.
 They are an amazing service for hosting static websites.
 We take advantage of some [their features](https://www.netlify.com/features/).
 After using Netlify, we're not sure we'd ever want to use anything else.